openkruise/client-java/README.md

 Then manually install the following JARs:

-* target/client-java-1.0-SNAPSHOT.jar
+* target/client-java-1.0.0.jar
 * target/lib/*.jar

 ## Getting Started

-It is suggested that you should use ApiClient and CustomObjectsApi from `io.kubernetes:client-java` instead of `io.openkruise:client-java`.
+You have to use `ApiClient` and `CustomObjectsApi` in `io.kubernetes:client-java` package.
 The only thing you should import from `io.openkruise:client-java` is `io.openkruise.client.models.*`.

 ```java